b01jan/Downloads-organizer/README.md

  I personnally put the .exe file in my startup folder so that it automaticly organizes my files when I log in on my computer (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp).

  This is my first project to be posted on github.
 So please adjust your expectations accordingly :) .

 ## Requirements
  The script only uses standard python modules so there is no need to install aditional modules.
  The script itself requires a Python interpreter to run.
 I normally run it in my IDE.

  The .exe version of the script does not require python to be installed on your computer.

+## Important
+ The depending of the size of your (Downloads-) folder it can take quite a while for all the files to move/organize.
+Don't terminate the script while it's running because that may corrupt some of your files.